- 1 Medicinal properties of fennel

 Because of its content in flavonoids, chlorophyll, alanine, tryptophan, methionine and histidine, fennel fruits can be considered great antioxidants.
 (Infusion of 5 grams of dry seeds per cup of water.
 Drink 2 cups a day)

 Its richness in ascorbic acid, oleic acid and linoleic acid, as well as the presence of beta-sitosterol , calcium and magnesium give it the power to reduce the level of cholesterol in the blood, preventing the risk of coronary heart disease, such as heart attack or brain hemorrhage.
 It can also be a good remedy for those with poor circulation problems.
 (It must be accompanied by a diet against cholesterol) (Infusion of dried flower tops half an hour before meals).

 - Anemia: (Infusion of a spoonful of dried plant per cup of water.
 A couple of cups a day) (maceration of about 150 gr. of dried seeds in a liter of white wine for ten days.
 Drink a glass before eating)

-- Anorexia: Anise digestion stimulates the appetite to be getting adequate loss of appetite or anorexia.
-(Infusion of half a teaspoon of nuts per cup of water.
+- Anorexia: It whets your appetite (Infusion of half a teaspoon of dry seeds per cup of water.
 Take a couple of cups a day)

 - Eyewash: For irritations of the tired eyes (Squeeze the tender plant and apply some juice on the eyes with a gauze).
 This is a good remedy for conjunctivitis.
 For retinal detachment or glaucoma you can use the decoction of 40 gr. of seeds per liter of water.
 (Wet your eyes with a towel)